anasty17/mirror-leech-telegram-bot/README.md

 - DOWNLOAD_STATUS_UPDATE_INTERVAL : A short interval of time in seconds after which the Mirror progress message is updated.
 (I recommend to keep it 5 seconds at least)
 - OWNER_ID : The Telegram user ID (not username) of the owner of the bot
 - AUTO_DELETE_MESSAGE_DURATION : Interval of time (in seconds), after which the bot deletes it's message (and command message) which is expected to be viewed instantly.
 Note: Set to -1 to never automatically delete messages
+- INDEX_URL : (Optional field) Refer to https://github.com/maple3142/GDIndex/ The URL should not have any trailing '/'

 Note: You can limit maximum concurrent downloads by changing the value of MAX_CONCURRENT_DOWNLOADS in aria.sh.
 By default, it's set to 2